 Dr. John Mark Reynolds has posted the homily from our wedding on his blog–I was planning to also make it the first post for me as well.
 In essence, Dr. Reynolds said for our wedding exactly what I had been thinking (yes, that does sound presumptious!) when I chose the readings.
 On the eve of our wedding, I told the rehearsal dinner party that the entire service had been crafted to make clear that the love Charity and I share is but a reflection of the love of Christ for us.
 Dr. Reynolds drove the point home on Saturday.
-Anyone who knows my beautiful bride knows that she, more than any woman I’ve ever met, is fit to be the “warrior queen” Reynolds describes.
+Anyone who knows my wife knows that she, more than any woman I’ve ever met, is fit to be the “warrior queen” Reynolds describes.

 But, without further ado, Dr. John Mark Reynolds (copied in full with permission):

 June 25th 2005 by JM Reynolds

 We have been reminded by the readings of the Great Marriage that is to come – the Marriage that even this happy occasion can merely foreshadow.
 For no matter how perfect, even this day carries with it the petty imperfections that mark and mar every event this side of Paradise.
 Just this week my wife and I celebrated 19 years together – years marked by God and marred by our sinfulness – but years that have enriched us and made us eager for the Perfect Wedding that is to come.

 May you both share a fraction of our joy – and come with us to greater feast – there with eyes made strong to see the shining glory of His wedding.
 But that hope is not yet – that perfect culmination still to come.
 It can be talked about and even dimly experienced, but it is not yet and we live now.
 So what of now?